 A pre-purchase building report provides you with the information you need to make a sound financial decision.
 The report and its findings will allow you to prepare and budget for any renovations and repairs, and will give you transparency, outlining the potential risks of buying the property.
 A pre-purchase building report can confirm if the property is worth the asking price.

-Vital Building and Pest Inspections can provide a comprehensive Pre-Purchase Building Inspections Report will be provided within 24 hours of your inspection and will include:
+Vital Building Inspections Sydney can provide a comprehensive Pre-Purchase Building Inspections Report will be provided within 24 hours of your inspection and will include: